'Life feels like life again' — Lincoln officials tout COVID-19 progress, announce expiration of remaining DHMs

 The coronavirus pandemic may not be over, but it's starting to feel that way in Lincoln.

-City officials on Wednesday held their first in-person coronavirus media briefing since March 2020, and nobody -- government officials or media members -- wore masks.
+City officials on Wednesday held their first in-person coronavirus media briefing since March 2020, and nobody -- government officials nor media members -- wore masks.

-Lincoln-Lancaster County Health Director Pat Lopez announced that the county's last remaining directed health measures will expire on Friday, something that's possible because of decreasing COVID-19 case rates and hospitalizations, as well as a continued increase in the number of people getting vaccinated.
+Lincoln-Lancaster County Health Director Pat Lopez announced that the county's last remaining directed health measures will expire on Friday, something that's possible because of decreasing COVID-19 case rates and hospitalizations, as well as more people getting vaccinated.

 "The pandemic is not over," Lopez said, noting that there are still COVID-19 cases reported every day and people are still being hospitalized, but those numbers are shrinking.